TotalImagine-com/TotalImagine.com/README.md

 ## TODO

 * (20230702) Kind of do not like the current Github Pages page layout - too much distract and severely obsecures the contents of reading.
 We should either modify the template, or simply remove the template all together.
 I want something super clean and put an unbiased focus on contents (e.g. like how Instgram or WeChat presents posts).
+* (20230702) Consider removing "Changelog" and "TODO" section on the website - irrelevant to readers.